sgolebiewski-intel/openvino/docs/articles_en/openvino_workflow/torch_compile.rst

 * ``cache_dir`` - enables defining a custom directory for the model files (if ``model_caching`` is set to ``True``).
 By default, the OpenVINO IR is saved in the cache sub-directory, created in the application's root directory.
 * ``config`` - enables passing any OpenVINO configuration option as a dictionary to this variable.
 For details on the various options, refer to the :ref:`OpenVINO Advanced Features <openvino-advanced-features>`.

+See the example below for details:

 .. code-block:: python